 8 Popular Types of Salmon in Alaska

-Salmon is hardly an unusual cuisine; its trademark pink flesh can be seen in grocery shops around the country, lighting up the seafood department.
-Dating back to history, salmon has a wide range of consumers in the United States than in any other country according to Salmon Overview consumption in the U.S.
+Salmon is hardly unusual; its trademark pink flesh can be seen in grocery shops around the country, lighting up the seafood department.
+Dating back to history, salmon has a wider range of consumers in the United States than in any other country, according to Salmon Overview Consumption in the U.S.

 Salmon is the common name for numerous ray-finned fish species in the Salmonidae family.
 Trout, char, and grayling are all members of the same family.
 While in the water, salmon have silvery sides, but during the mating season, their pigmentation changes, which differs from species to species.